localnerve/ui-elements/src/horizontal-pager/README.md

 See `DOMContentLoaded`, `unload` event handlers in the [example](index.js).

 ### General Usage (frameworks, universal)
 Deliver the `horizontal-pager.js` script with your page.
-In a universal app, you won't want to render on the server, but you WILL want to deliver the `startIndex` to the client to initially render the proper `targetClass` page for the current route.
+In a universal app, you will want to deliver the `startIndex` to the client to initially render the proper `targetClass` page for the current route.
 On the client, give the `startIndex` and `targetClass` options to the top-level api function `createHorizontalPager` prior to the first client render.
 Client-side Usage:
   1. Call the top-level api function `createHorizontalPager` (the default export), and give it the options.
 This starts listening to events, and returns an interface to the horizontal-pager instance.
     * Requires a global `document` to be available.